jzurner1/School-Notes/60 - Offense/61 - Reconnaissance/Reconnaissance.md

 Recon is a preliminary survey to gather information on a target.
 It is the first step in getting a foothold on a system.
+Also known as [[Footprinting|footprinting]].

 # Passive recon
 Passive recon relies on publicly available knowledge that can be accessed without directly engaging with the target.